requiem3/Bluetooth_App2/README.md

 -Click on the name of the phone that you want to connect to on the list that pops up.
 Wait about 4 seconds while it connects and a text label in the upper right should say "Connected2".
 If it says "cfs" then you hit a bug(described below in the bugs section).

--Once it is connected you can type the message you want to send into the text line andhit send on either of the phones.
+-Once it is connected you can type the message you want to send on either phone into the text line and hit send.
 ##Bugs
 -If you start the application without Bluetooth enabled it will crash